 Seedcorn is more than a competition - it’s about helping you to get your business investor ready, whether you make it through to the final or not!
 The competition mimics the real-life investment process so having a strong business plan is crucial.
-We’ve gone through nearly 2000 business plans since the competition began so – together with our investment experts, we’ve pulled together some hints and tips to help you refine your business plan and make it more attractive to investors…and increase your chances of success in the competition!
+We’ve gone through over 2,200 business plans since the competition began – together with our investment experts, we’ve pulled together some hints and tips to help you refine your business plan and make it more attractive to investors…and increase your chances of success in the competition!

 Make sure your plan is easy to read – include headings, paragraphs, tables and graphs if appropriate.
 You must attempt to keep the reader interested throughout the whole of the reading.
 Try to avoid the use of industry jargon – not all readers of the plan are as conversant with industry language as you are.
 Avoid the use of acronyms without first explaining what they stand for.
 Do you know what a PIP is?
 It's a Programme Implementation Plan, but you could possibly have been guessing for ages if you hadn't been told.
 Small things like that frustrate a reader.
 Try not to do that!